 When it comes to fun, easy appetizers, nothing beats the versatility of a meatball, and this grape jelly meatballs recipe is no exception.

 Whether you’re serving them on toothpicks or as part of another dish, these sweet chili cocktail meatballs are guaranteed to be a hit.
 The sauce itself has just three ingredients.
 Yet, its spot-on sweet and spicy flavor doesn’t hint at its simplicity.

 Plus, once you’ve served this, your guests will be able to boast that they’ve had this fabled southern-favorite-turned-Pinterest-popular recipe, giving them some culinary street cred.

 And who doesn’t want more notches on their culinary belt??

 They’re like merit badges, but for food.

-What do meatballs with grape jelly and chili sauce taste like?
+What do these meatballs taste like?

 I personally feel this recipe is more sweet than spicy, but if you’d like the sauce to have little more kick, just adjust the amount of cayenne pepper until you have enough heat.

-Can you freeze grape jelly meatballs?
+Can you freeze these meatballs?